learnlatex/learnlatex.github.io/en/help.md

-   If your Overleaf account is already cached in your browser, then Overleaf will be opened in a new tab, with a new project with the code and you may edit it in Overleaf which will simultaneously run LaTeX on your code showing the resulting output or error log.
+   If your Overleaf account is already cached in your browser, then Overleaf will be opened in a new tab, with a new project with the code.
+You may then edit it in Overleaf which will simultaneously run LaTeX on your code showing the resulting output or error log.

-   The editing features in Overleaf are far more extensive than on this site, and you may save your project in your overleaf account and return to it later.
+   The editing features in Overleaf are far more extensive than on this site, and you may save your project in your Overleaf account and return to it later.

 3. If you have a TeX system installed locally, then you may copy the